Make sure your kids are immunised against measles. It takes around 2 weeks for the immunisation to protect you.

 - don't go to your doctor's clinic without phoning first - measles can spread easily to others in the waiting room

 - your public health service will tell you when your child can return to school or childcare

 What is measles?

 Measles can be a serious disease.
 It's caused by a virus.
-Measles is very easily spread from one person to another.
-Measles is also known by the names morbilli or rubeola.
+Measles spreads very easily from one person to another.

 What are the signs and symptoms of measles?

-It usually takes 10 – 12 days from contact with someone with measles to the first symptom appearing but it can take from 7-18 days.
+It usually takes about 10 days from contact with someone with measles to getting the first symptom but it can take from 7 to 18 days.
 This is called the incubation period.

 The illness begins with the following, which last for 2 to 4 days: